krnick/blog/source/_posts/Debian-Packaging.md

 # Debian Packaging

 A while ago, I would like to package Quark to Debian package since we want to make Quark be part of Kali Linux.
-You can have a look the link below.
+You can have a look at the link below.

 [Kali Linux issue 0007121](https://bugs.kali.org/view.php?id=7121)